chisomama/Kaggle-Protein-Competition/README.md

 # Data Processing Folder

+#### .
+Feature_Augmentation.ipynb
+            -This notebook is our explroation of our feature augmentation exploration and the eventual specific feature augmentations that were implemented.
+The eventual feature augmentations that were implemented include normaed gradient using Sobel kernel, directional gradient, normed gradient using Sobel kernel and thresholds, and feature engineering with blocks.

+#### .
+Data_Augmentation.ipynb
+            -This notebook covers the data augmentation that was used during the project.
+With the large data skew provided in the training data our team attempted to augment the underpresented data.
+This was performed by subjecting all targets with less than 100 occurences to 11 data augmentations resulting in the generation of over 250,000 unique additional training images.
+The augmentations ranged from combinations of flips and rotations.

 ####        EplorationAndBaseline.ipynb
 		-A notebook provided by an outside user Allunia onto the Kaggle website.
 The notebook was found to be incredibly useful in order to get a firm understanding of the data provided for the Protein Atlas Kaggle competition and helped influence our team in furthering our research.